Bookmark and Share

 Thicke sees similar problems with GE bovine growth hormone (rBGH) that conventional cows receive to increase milk production. "rBGH pushes cows' metabolic systems outside of their normal range, aside from how it could hurt human health," he says.

-Organic certification requires humane treatment of animals, and Radiance Dairy milk cows receive plenty of it.
+Organic certification requires humane treatment of animals, and Radiance Dairy cows receive plenty of it.
 In addition to access to fresh air and sunshine and a nutritious organic diet, the cows are not given antibiotics or feeds that increase production.
 "We don't push for higher production," says Thicke.
 "The quality of milk is better if you don't push."

 While conventionally bred cows produce milk for an average of two years, Radiance cows produce milk much longer, sometimes until they are 12 and even 15 years old.